foxal/biblio_explorer/Readme.md

 ## Workflow

 1. **Network Data Collection**:
    - **Network Expansion**: After the user provides a seed author and other filtering parameters, the Agent Module iteratively expands the network by discovering co-authors using an author-based adaptive snowball sampling method.
-It can be configured to present the status of exploration periodically, generate previews of coauthorship network, and ask the user to decide the future direction.
+It can be configured to present the status of exploration periodically, generate previews of co-authorship network, and ask the user to decide the future direction.
 The user can also pause and step in if necessary.
    - **Data Collection and Processing**: Commanded by the agent module, the Data Collection Modules retrieve, clean, normalize, deduplicate, and combine bibliographic data from the designated sources.
 The user will be asked for confirmation when the generative AI cannot make a high-confidence decision.
 2. **Network Analysis**
    - **Network Generation**: Generate bibliographic and co-authorship networks.